In-patient luxury rehab center in Thailand

 What causes Schizophrenia?

-While it is not entirely clear what causes schizophrenia, the psychiatric disorder may develop due to a combination of causes listed below.
+While it is not entirely clear what causes schizophrenia, the psychiatric disorder potentially develops due to a combination of factors.
+The causes of schizophrenia are listed below.

-• Genetics: heredity or genetic predisposition plays a significant role in the development of schizophrenia, but no single gene is responsible for this condition.
+• Genetics: Heredity or genetic predisposition plays a significant role in the development of schizophrenia, but no single gene is responsible for this condition.
 Different combinations of genes make people more susceptible to developing schizophrenia.
-A paper from Frontiers in Human Neuroscience reported that children of twins with schizophrenia were more likely to develop this psychiatric disorder than children of healthy twins.
+A 2017 paper by Henriksen et al., from Frontiers in Human Neuroscience reported that children of twins with schizophrenia were more likely to develop this psychiatric disorder than children of healthy twins.
 Pre-molecular and molecular genetics have confirmed beyond doubt that genetic predisposition is among the causes of schizophrenia.
 A lot more research on this subject is necessary, especially when it comes to specific genes that carry the risk.
-A useful thing to keep in mind is that carrying some genes doesn’t automatically indicate a person will develop schizophrenia.
+A useful thing to keep in mind is that carrying certain genes doesn’t automatically indicate a person is going to develop schizophrenia.
 Instead, it means there is a possibility.

-• Environment: environmental exposures, including nutritional deficits, infections, and neurotoxins, contribute to the development of various neuropsychiatric disorders.
-They may also play a role in the onset of schizophrenia.
-A paper from Progress in Neurobiology showed that environmental factors do play a role in the development of this mental health disorder, but more research on this subject is necessary.
+• Environment: Environmental exposures, including nutritional deficits, infections, and neurotoxins, contribute to the development of various neuropsychiatric disorders.
+They additionally play a role in the onset of schizophrenia.
+A 2011 paper by Alan S. Brown from the journal Progress in Neurobiology stated that according to recent research, environmental exposures may play a bigger part in the onset of schizophrenia than previously believed.

 What are the types of Schizophrenia?